Hemophilia at a glance

-Treatment: Avoid surgery unless absolutely necessary, blood transfusions and vitamin K.
+Treatment: Avoid surgery unless necessary, blood transfusions and vitamin K.

-Hemophilia is a bleeding disorder in which the blood doesn’t clot properly, it is the most well-known of the bleeding disorders to affect cats.
-When a wound occurs coagulation (or clotting) occurs to turn the liquid blood into a gel in order to form a clot and stop blood loss.
-This is called hemostasis and there are three steps in this process.
+Hemophilia is a bleeding disorder in which the blood doesn’t clot properly; it is the most well-known of the bleeding disorders to affect cats.
+When a wound occurs, coagulation (or clotting) occurs to turn the liquid blood into a gel to form a clot and stop blood loss, this is called hemostasis, and there are three steps in this process.

-- Vasoconstriction – When a blood vessel becomes damaged, vasoconstriction occurs, making the blood vessel smaller which restricts the loss of blood from the damaged site.
+When a blood vessel becomes damaged, vasoconstriction occurs, making the blood vessel smaller, which restricts the loss of blood from the damaged site.

 Hemophilia is usually inherited as an X linked recessive trait (inherited from the mother) males are most affected as the faulty gene is on the X chromosome, and the male only has one, he develops the condition.
 Female cats have two X chromosomes, which means they can carry the faulty chromosome, but won’t develop hemophilia themselves as their ‘normal’ X chromosome (remember they have two X chromosomes) is enough to prevent hemophilia.
 While males are most often affected, it is possible for a female to have hemophilia if a male with hemophilia mates with a female carrier, and the two X female chromosomes both have the faulty gene.

 Hemophilia can also develop as a result of vitamin K deficiency.
 This vitamin plays a vital role in the synthesis of coagulation factors in the liver; this is most often associated with ingestion of rat poison.